riccardobertolini/catFunFact/README.md

 # Electron app - Fun Cat Facts!
-Download the app, and run
+Download the app, and run:

-If you don't have installed Electron, run
+1) If you don't have installed Electron, run

 ```
 npm i electron-forge -g
 ```

-and then
+2) then

 ```
 npm run make